-The cyclone of 1970 is said to have killed half a million people.
-The cyclone Sidr in 2007, was almost as strong, but the fact that it killed only one hundredth of people, shows how effective pre-warning and shelters have become.
+The cyclone 'Bhola' of 12-13 November 1970 (maximum speed 222 km/h) is reported to have killed half a million people or even more.
+13 The even stronger cyclone Sidr (maximum sustained speed 260 km/h) of 2007, killed only one hundredth of that number, an indication how effective pre-warning and shelters have become.
 I still carry the message of WARID, the Bangladesh mobile phone company, of 15th November 2007 with me: "As per government warning, the cyclone Sidr may hit coastal areas today evening.
 Please stay calm and move to your nearest safe shelter immediately."
 More severe is the slow and continuous process of losing land and water due to global warming and upstream water consumption.
 There is the danger, that in this process resilience, coping capacity and adaptation suffer.
 If the international community is not able and willing to limit global warming and energy use, Bangladesh is sitting at the receiving end.
-One wonder whether Bangladesh could rely on international assistance in the case of new catastrophes.
+One wonders whether Bangladesh could rely on international assistance in the case of new catastrophes.
 This could even be counter-productive as in the case of food aid after the famine of 1974: In that fateful year the government was slow to see the crop failure coming and the major donor was so much obsessed with its Cuba embargo, that relief was delayed for months.
-Food aid finally arrived when the next harvest was ready, benefitting urban consumers but at the detriment of rural producers.
+Food aid finally arrived when the next harvest was ready, benefiting urban consumers but at the detriment of rural producers.